 Why You Must Keep Tabs on Pet Food Industry Recalls

 Far too many recalls of pet food or notices of something that tested positive for Salmonella or worse occur each year.
-To keep our pets safe, we must make sure we see all those notices and/or reports.
+To keep our pets safe, we must look for notices and/or reports of recalled pet food.
 You can do this by signing up for at least 2 sites that track the recalls through the FDA and other groups.

 Feeding Fido and Fluffy offers a good place to begin.
 That website covers all commercial pet food and treat recalls.
 It does not cover raw food.